Outdoor Leadership Program

-Camping Associates are the students who comprise the essence of Sandia Prep’s Outdoor Leadership Program.
-Modeled after Scouting and other outdoor leadership programs, the OLP is sponsored by faculty, but led by students — and this helps make the program unique.
+Camping Associates are the students who comprise the essence of Sandia Prep's Outdoor Leadership Program.
+Modeled after Scouting and other outdoor leadership programs, the OLP is sponsored by faculty but led by students.
+This makes the program unique.

-Upper School students who sign up as Camping Associates, or “CAs” as they’re known at Prep, are trained in first aid, outdoor skills, and leadership.
+Upper School students who sign up as Camping Associates, or CAs as they are known at Prep, are trained in first aid, outdoor skills, and leadership.
 CAs use these skills directly as they work with faculty advisors to plan, organize, and lead trips for the Middle School Program.
-Such cross-age group interaction embodies Sandia Prep’s philosophy of school family and the importance and value of role models.
+Such cross-age group interaction embodies Sandia Prep's philosophy of school family and the importance and value of role models.

 - Sixth graders take a three-day trip to the Great Sand Dunes National Monument in Southern Colorado where they are introduced to camping while exploring the 700-foot-high sand dunes.

 - Seventh graders learn about caving in lava tubes on one of four three-day trips to a primitive camping environment 125 miles west of Albuquerque, the El Malpais National Monument.